 Asia’s best female chef for 2017 is not resting on her laurels, even after launching Little Bao Bangkok and the award-winning Second Draft last year.
-She has revealed to us exclusively that she’s already working on another project set to open this March.
-Read more
+Read our review

 After more than five years on Bridges Street, the Yardbird crew are flying the nest to set up an even bigger, more impressive venue in Sheung Wan.
 There will be a space dedicated to Sunday’s Grocery, which closed its physical location last year but continues to run online.

 Vicky Lau is moving west, taking Tate to Hollywood Road and expanding it at the same time.
 The new location is right next to Chachawan and 208 and is said to include a new patisserie arm.
 Read our review

 Following the closure of Spoon at The InterContinental on January 1, work is already underway to transform the venue into Alain Ducasse’s Rech, which will focus on seafood.
 Read our review

 The Ocean is moving its sushi bar to a more Central location next to Bibo.
 Chef Kimijima Yukio will continue to run the restaurant.
 Word has it that Le Comptoir, the restaurant group, will also launch a new ‘iconic’ restaurant in Central later this year.
 Read more